XLab-Tongji/LogAnalysis/README.md

 * You can skip to Step 3 because the default dataset used has been already parsed.

-* check the log path and output path in *loganalysis.py*
+* check the log path and output path in *loganalysis.py* (Perl environment is needed)

 * **run  *loganalysis.py***

 * all cluster result will be in your output path

-* file is named ad (1,2,3...n).log*, according to the total number of logs under the cluster escending order **, ** n  is the total number of clusters
+* file is named ad (1,2,3...n).log*, according to the total number of logs under the cluster descending order **, ** n  is the total number of clusters

   eg 1.log